 Any store can sell a couch, but the best stores have the means and the willingness to customize a piece to exactly fit your requirements.
 While that might be a rare need when it comes to a couch, it’s a common need when it comes to training content.

 Many eLearning content providers offer standard libraries but will not customize any content—or, if they do, it comes with an outrageous price tag.
-What happens, then, when you need a video on your company’s history?
-Or that has safety tips specific to your industry?
-Or that uses case studies from your own sales team to drive home the sales process to new team members?
+What happens, then, when you need custom courses on your company’s history, mission, and values?
+Or has safety tips specific to your equipment and processes?
+Or uses case studies from your own sales team to drive home the sales process to new team members?

 Ask about custom content, and remember, it should still be SCORM compliant!